nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: Whether to allow multiple search terms of each type** (eg. allow users to specify multiple dates to search for)
+**Aspect: Whether to allow multiple search terms of each type** (e.g. allow users to specify multiple dates to search for)

 * **Alternative 1 (current choice):** Allow multiple search terms of each type.
     * Pros: More flexible for the user.
-Addresses legitimate user stories, eg. users might want to view their schedule on multiple days at once to aid with their planning.
+Addresses legitimate user stories, e.g. users might want to view their schedule on multiple days at once to aid with their planning.
     * Cons: Manual testing is much more difficult due to the large increase in number of possible user inputs.

-* **Alternative 2:** Allow only one search term per type
+* **Alternative 2:** Allow only one search term per type.
     * Pros: Much easier to test manually due to the smaller number of possible inputs.
     * Cons: Less flexible for the user.
-Might not adequately address the problems they face in managing their academic/social life. eg. separate searches are required to view schedule on different days; unable to view schedule across multiple days at once.
+Might not adequately address the problems they face in managing their academic/social life.
+E.g. separate searches are required to view schedule on different days; unable to view schedule across multiple days at once.

 Reasons for choosing Alternative 1:
 * It helps to solve problems faced by the user in a faster and more convenient way than alternative 2.